sonic-net/sonic-mgmt/ansible/doc/README.testbed.VsSetup.md

 - Add user `foo`'s private key to `$HOME/.ssh/id_rsa` inside sonic-mgmt docker container.

-- Add user `foo` to sudoer list, use `visudo` to add following line in the sudoer configuration on the host.
+- Add user `foo` to sudoer list, use `visudo` to add following line in the sudoer configuration.

 ```
    foo ALL=(ALL) NOPASSWD:ALL